pushanpore014/pushanpore014/README.md

 - 👋 Hi, I’m @pushanpore014
 - 👀 I’m interested in data science and data engineering and database operations
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 I’m currently working in Capgemini as Junior Data Engineer with 2+ years of expereience
 - 📫 Mail:pushan.pore.work@gmail.com

 <!---